cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/01-preparing_data.md

 You can change the name of the file that will be downloaded and finally, click the 'Download' button to download the reference genome assembly.

 The downloaded file is compressed as a Zip file, which you can uncompress and copy the files to your project folder.
-We have already downloaded this sample and stored it in the directory `resources/vibrio_genomes`, along with 62 other complete genomes collected since 2019, also downloaded from the [NCBI website](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=666&annotated_only=true&refseq_annotation=true&typical_only=true&assembly_level=3%3A3&release_year=2019%3A2023).
+For this workshop, we have downloaded 31 samples and saved them in the directory `resources/vibrio_genomes`.
 We will later use these genomes for our phylogenetic analysis.

 We can check all our genomes with the `ls` command: